DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

 Before training your net be sure to install mltools and activate your conda environment ([instructions](https://github.com/digitalglobe/mltools#installationusage)).

+Activate your environment:

+    >> source activate env

-**Note**: to run PoolNet you must install the current version of the master branch of mltools, in addition to a couple of other dependencies:
+**Note**: to run PoolNet you must install the current version of the master branch of mltools, in addition to a couple of other dependencies on your conda environment:

     >> pip install git+https://github.com/DigitalGlobe/mltools
     >> conda install scikit-image